This guide explains the function of each button available for formatting and styling your text.

 If you wish to undo a change, select the "Undo" arrow.
 To revert back, select the "Redo" arrow.

-Screenshot of the Text Area toolbar.
+Text Area toolbar.
 The buttons for undoing and redoing changes are outlined.

 HTML